jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-03.md

 "I saw.
 Before the judge even finished.
 Didn't look back once."

 Sophia's chest ached.
-She'd watched it happenthe moment Judge Morrison said "emancipation granted," Robert Price had stood, grabbed his coat, and left.
+She'd watched it happen—the moment Judge Morrison said "emancipation granted," Robert Price had stood, grabbed his coat, and left.
 Just walked out of his son's life.
 Caroline had stayed, crying quietly in her seat, but Robert was done.

 "Ethan must be devastated."

 "Ethan's free."
 Maya's voice was firm.
 "And yeah, it hurts like hell, but he's FREE.
 Legally an adult at seventeen.
 No more control, no more manipulation, no more choosing between hockey and happiness."
 She stepped forward, pulling Sophia into a hug.
 "And you, my brilliant sister, have no criminal record.
 You're going to MIT clean.
 You won everything."

 The tears came then, sudden and overwhelming.
 Sophia sobbed into Maya's shoulder while her sister held her, murmuring reassurances.
-All the fear from the past six weeks, all the terror from this morning, all the weight of watching Ethan testify about years of controlled isolationit poured out in ugly, gasping sobs.
+All the fear from the past six weeks, all the terror from this morning, all the weight of watching Ethan testify about years of controlled isolation—it poured out in ugly, gasping sobs.

 "I was so scared," Sophia managed.